AriFordsham/GHCWiki/sebastian-and-simon.md

       - Check a couple of packages
       - Issues closed?
     - Related Work
-      - GADTs MTM (mine their Related Work)
+      - GMTM (mine their Related Work)
       - Maranget's work; tries to account for laziness, but wrongly so
       - Compare to "Elaborating dependent (co)pattern matching", which is essentially GADTs MTM with more type foo going on
       - Compare to refinement types
-      - Compare to "Structural and semantic pattern matching analysis in Haskell", which uses an SMT solver as the oracle in the GADTMTM formalism.
+      - Compare to "Structural and semantic pattern matching analysis in Haskell", which uses an SMT solver as the oracle in the GMTM formalism.
 We could extend nabla with reasoning about booleans and arithmetic to achieve something similar

 - #17676: Consolidate when to apply IO hack.
 Maybe rename it
   - Does it make sense to re-use `expr_ok`?
 It returns `False` for `Tickish` things, for example.